Pyrrhulla/JS_Asteroids/README.md

 # Asteroids
-A vanila JavaScript replica of the Asteroids the classic game of Atari, released in 1979.
+A vanila JavaScript replica of the Asteroids, a classic game of Atari released in 1979.
+Some elememts of neural network were added in order to created advanced difficulty level.